Medical Officers of the Malta Garrison Woolfryes John Andrew

 Surgeon John Andrew Woolfryes served in the Ashanti War of 1873–1874, part of the time as Principal Medical Officer.
 He was at the Battles of Amoaful and Ordahsu and the capture of Coomassie.
 He was mentioned in despatches (London Gazette 7 March 1874) and promoted Deputy Surgeon General.
 He received the medal with clasp.

 In 1877–1879, Surgeon John Andrew Woolfryes served in South Africa as Principal Medical Officer during the Kaffir Campaign.
 He took part in operations against the Galekas and Gaikas, was present in the attack on the Intaba Ka Udoda and Bashee.
 He was mentioned in despatches (London Gazette 26 February 1878) and was made CB.

+Surgeon John Andrew Woolfryes was also in the Zulu Campaign.
 He was occupied in Natal for many months before the declaration of war in making preparations for the campaign under considerable local difficulties.
 He was uninterruptedly in medical charge, both during the anxious time of disaster and defeat, and when the subsequent arrival of reinforcements rendered him responsible for the medical care of nearly 20,000 men.
 He was present in operations against Sekukuni.
 He was mentioned in despatches, received the Medal with clasp and was appointed CMG.